 With her husband, massage therapist Larry Wurn, Belinda began investigating the etiology and biomechanics of adhesion formation.
 They discovered that adhesions are made of tiny but powerful strands of collagen, similar to the strands of a nylon rope.
 These strands form after a surgery or other tissue trauma to help the body heal.
 Once healing has occurred, these bonds remain in the body and can grow to create powerful bonds, like straitjackets in the body.
 The Wurns found that the bonds appear to dissipate when placed under certain types of manual pressure and shearing.

 A 2013 study in the Journal of Clinical Medicine demonstrated the effectiveness of the Wurn Technique in treating bowel obstructions.
 Study participants with complex surgical histories and adhesions reported no symptoms after receiving the hands-on therapy.
 Each reported lasting pain relief and avoidance of further SBOs after therapy.
-X-rays for one participant showed that the obstruction cleared after therapy, while the other participant was able to cancel a scheduled bowel surgery after attending therapy.6
+“Before and after” x-rays in one patient showed both obstruction and stricture cleared after therapy.
+Another participant was able to cancel a scheduled bowel surgery after attending therapy.
+(Rice et al., 2013b)

-A study published in the Journal of Palliative Care in 2013 showed total reversal of bowel obstruction in a terminally-ill patient.
+A study published in the Journal of Palliative Medicine in 2013 showed total reversal of bowel obstruction in a terminally-ill patient.
 Before therapy, the patient lived with recurring SBOs, repeat surgeries, pain and dysfunction.
 She received nutrition intravenously, via PICC lines.
-After receiving the non-surgical therapy, she was able to have the PICC line removed because she could eat a normal diet, greatly increasing her quality of life.7
+After receiving the non-surgical therapy, she was able to have the PICC line removed because she could eat a normal diet, greatly increasing her quality of life.
+(Rice et al., 2013a)

 Once hospitalized with a bowel obstruction, the patient will generally receive a nasogastric (NG) tube through the nose and into the stomach to relieve pressure.
 Physicians then place a PICC line into a vein to draw blood, or to give the patient nutrition, pain medications, etc. Then, the medical team will wait to see if the obstruction clears on its own.